Real Estate Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for real estate roles in Florida?

 Global commercial real estate firms with established Florida offices are the most consistent sponsors.
-CBRE, JLL, Cushman and Wakefield, and Colliers have all filed H-1B petitions for real estate roles including analysts, asset managers, and market researchers.
+CBRE, JLL, Cushman and Wakefield, and Colliers have all filed H-1B visa petitions for real estate roles including analysts, asset managers, and market researchers.
 Larger property developers and REITs operating in South Florida and the Tampa Bay area also sponsor, particularly for roles requiring specialized financial modeling or valuation expertise.

 Which visa types are most common for real estate roles in Florida?